Explore funding opportunities and discover something new: ‘Feed’

 I’m curious to see how it will evolve and make the funding experience even more enjoyable for users.

-As a feed service planner, what I’m looking forward to is a ‘Playground’ for those seeking innovations that transform everyday life..
+As a feed service planner, I look forward to a “Playground” for those seeking innovations that will change their daily lives..
 The Feed is a vast space within the Wadiz platform that captures every story between supporters and makers.

 What if this space were filled with a wider variety of stories—from supporters desperately wondering, “Is there anyone out there who can make a product like this?” to makers curious about how people would react if they created such a product?
-Along with the upcoming major redesign of Wadiz service, the feed is set to undergo many changes, including content personalization and diversification, integration with maker pages, friend recommendations via Kakao Sync, and the addition of communication features between users.
+Along with the upcoming redesign of Wadiz service homepage, the feed is set to undergo many changes, including content personalization and diversification, integration with maker pages, friend recommendations via Kakao Sync, and the addition of features for user interaction.

 This will make it easier for supporters and makers to discover more joy and fun, and it will turn the feed into a playground for users—giving them even more reasons to visit the Wadiz more often!